Natural resource use in smallholder farming communities in Papua New Guinea

 - Research the effect of herbivory on crops in smallholder agriculture in Papua New Guinea along an elevational gradient ranging from 200m a.s.l. to 2700m a.s.l.
 For more information about this project see here.

-- Conduct interviews with local farmers to understand potential barriers for taking up new agricultural techniques, and how information about new agricultural practices can most effectively be disseminated among them.
+- Conduct interviews with local farmers to understand how information about new agricultural practices spreads, and what potential barriers for taking up new agricultural techniques are.

 - Disseminate the findings to the communities and relevant institutions in Papua New Guinea.